timescale/docs/ai/python-interface.md

 - The text the embedding represents
 - The embedding itself

-Because this data includes UUIDs which become primary keys, we ingest with upserts.
+Because this data includes UUIDs which become primary keys, upserts should be used for ingest.

 ``` python
 vec.upsert([\